The Myth of Simplicity - Part 2

 The myth of simplicity suggests that there should be simple answers, but there are no simple answers.
 Any wise person will confess that they have come by their wisdom—the hard way.
 Simple answers are rarely worthy of trust but quickly spoil and rot.

 Life is lived in a fallen world among fallen people.
 We valiantly strive to submit as the Spirit works in us.
-We diligently press toward our goal of being conformed to the likeness of Christ and we fail—continually (Rom.
-8:29).
+We diligently press toward our goal of being conformed to the likeness of Christ and we fail—continually (Romans 8:29).
 We do our best but fail.
 We strive but stumble.
 Our relationships exemplify this.

 We live in a world of brokenness where there are no easy answers—no simple solutions.
 Though our hearts crave the explainable there is much that is inexplicable, much that is beyond our ability to categorize or label.

-The myth of simplicity arises because, aside from the methods and easy answers, we are faced with the notion of faith in an unseen God who makes statements such as, “My grace is sufficient for you” (2 Cor.
-12:9).
+The myth of simplicity arises because, aside from the methods and easy answers, we are faced with the notion of faith in an unseen God who makes statements such as, “My grace is sufficient for you” (2 Corinthians 12:9).
 We seek easy answers and sure methods because not only could this God not change our circumstances, He may also offer no answer save, “My grace is sufficient for you.”
 That is hardly what we want to hear.

 What our hearts crave is a lifetime relationship that falls like manna from God’s heaven.
 We long for the blessing that eases the pain of loneliness and we feel the longing as a thorn in our side.
 Without apology we come on hands and knees to ask for our daily bread—and more.
 Too often we are fed the sweet but useless fluff of easy answers.